MusicalNinjaDad/FizzBuzz/docs/dev-build.md

 ### Performance

 Assuming part of the reason you are doing this is to provide a performance over native python, you will want to consider the (small but noticeable) performance cost each time you cross the python-rust boundary.
-[Discussion pyo3/#4085](https://github.com/PyO3/pyo3/discussions/4085) covers this topic.
+[Discussion pyo3/#4085](https://github.com/PyO3/pyo3/discussions/4085) covers this topic, further improvements are promised for the next versions of pyo3.

 !!! pyo3 "Pass `Container`s, don't make multiple calls"
     One simple way to avoid crossing the boundary often is to pass a `list` or similar rather than making multiple individual calls.
 The performance difference can be seen below: